ducher/video-proxy-caching-eval/README.md

 ## Output

-The output is also a CSV file, containing the values gathered by the different metrics.
-For now it is just the playout latencies of each client.
+The output is also CSV files, containing the values gathered by the different metrics.
+For now it is just the playout latencies of each client, the number of time the playout stopped for each client and the hit rate/ cache rate of the proxy server.

 ## Warnings